lamdu/presentation-live-2018/README.md

 ## Topics/Storylines

-Options for the main idea to present -
+Options for the main idea to present (many are similar but with different emphasis) -

+### Bridging the gap between the REPL and "real programming"

+Many programmers love the REPL (aka Interactive Shell, Notebook, Playgrounds).
+It provides useful feedback, validation, and actual results.

+But the REPL somewhat loses its efficacy when writing larger programs, to the point that many "serious" programming languages such Java and C++ didn't even bother creating one.

+How exactly does the REPL become less effective for large programs?
+Let's illustrate this with an example.

+Imagine being in the middle writing a new function in one of your modules, and you happen to want the assistance of the repl for what you're currently writing.
+The following process happens:

+* You press the key to invoke the repl with your module loaded
+* Computer: I can't load your module because it contains a syntax error here in your new function
+* You fix the syntax error and invoke the repl again
+* Computer: I can't load your module because it has a name error (I can attempt name resolution now that I understand the syntax)
+* You fix the name error and invoke the repl again
+* Computer: I can't load your module because it has type errors (now that I understand the syntax and resolved the names I can do type-checking)
+* You fix the type errors and invoke the repl again
+* Computer: Module loaded successfully.
+What do you want to do now?
+* You: I forgot :/

 ### Dynamic languages, static languages, and the best of both worlds

 Some programmers choose dynamic programming languages, along with their interactive REPLs which provide programmers with useful feedback.

-Some prefer static programming langauges for the essential feedback from their type systems.
+Some prefer static programming langauges for the essential feedback their type systems provide.

-Others conclude with "just pick the best tool for the job", with the common notion being that dynamic languages are often a better fit for smaller programs and experimentation, while static languages are a better fit for larger programs.
+Others suggest to "just use the right tool for the job", with the common notion being that dynamic languages are often a better fit for smaller programs and experimentation, while static languages are a better fit for larger programs.

 Can a programming language to offer the best of both worlds?